joexzh/dbh/README.md

-# Db helper for Go1.18
+# Simple Db helper for Go1.18

 Wraps `*sql.DB`, `*sql.Tx` and `*sql.Conn` for convenient query and insert.